skavi7904/HomyHub/README.md

 ## Project Overview

-**HomyHub** is a state-of-the-art real estate application developed under the **Naan Mudhalvan** initiative.
-This user-centric platform simplifies house renting and purchasing by offering seamless property search, comprehensive listings, and direct communication tools between renters and owners.
-Make informed real estate decisions with HomyHub's advanced features.
+**HomyHub** platform is tailored to simplify the renting and purchasing of properties by enabling renters and owners to connect seamlessly.
+With its user-friendly interface, HomyHub offers a variety of features designed to streamline the rental process, ensuring a hassle-free experience for all users.

 ## Key Features

   - **User Registration & Authentication:** Securely sign up as a renter or owner with robust authentication.
   - **Comprehensive Property Listings:** Explore a rich database of properties featuring high-resolution images, detailed descriptions, and essential amenities.
-  - **Advanced Search & Filtering:** Effortlessly refine your search with filters for location, price range, property type, and more.
+  - **Advanced Search & Filtering:** Effortlessly refine your search with filters for location, and property type.
-  - **Favorites & Shortlists:** Create personalized lists to easily compare promising properties and manage your search journey.
-  - **Scheduling & Booking:** Schedule appointments or book viewings directly through the platform.
+  - **Booking:** Book viewings directly through the platform.
   - **Admin Dashboard:** Manage user accounts, approve/reject listings, and oversee platform activity with a dedicated admin interface.
-  - **Real-Time Notifications:** Stay informed with alerts for new listings, schedule reminders, and owner responses.

 ## Technologies Used

 ### Frontend: